-2. For any new police officers employed during the two fiscal years under review, inspect the personnel records and document that the officer has a certificate of completion from a school certified by the Council on Police Training [11 Del.
+2. For any new police officers employed during the two fiscal years under review, inspect the personnel records, and document that the officer has a certificate of completion from a school certified by the Council on Police Training [11 Del.
 C. §8405].

-Results: The Town employed one new police officer during Fiscal Year 2015 and one new police officer during Fiscal Year 2016.
-The personnel records of the newly hired police officers maintained a certificate of completion from a school certified by the Council on Police Training.
+Results: The Town employed one new police officer during Fiscal Years 2015 and 2016.
+The personnel records of the newly hired police officer contained a certificate of completion from a school certified by the Council on Police Training.